Windows XP editions: Starter edition

 Windows XP Starter is a lower-cost version of Windows XP available in Thailand, Vietnam, Turkey, Indonesia, India, Philippines, Russia, Colombia, Brazil, Argentina, Peru, Bolivia, Chile, Mexico, Ecuador, Uruguay, Malaysia, and Venezuela.
-It is similar to Windows XP Home, but is limited to low-end hardware, can only run 3 programs at a time, and has some other features either removed or disabled by default.
+It is similar to Windows XP Home Edition, but is limited to low-end hardware, can only run 3 programs at a time, and has some other features either removed or disabled by default.

 According to a Microsoft press release, Windows XP Starter is "a low-cost introduction to the Microsoft Windows XP operating system designed for first-time desktop PC users in developing countries."

 Specialization

 The Starter edition includes some special features for certain markets where consumers may not be computer literate.
-Not found in the Home Edition, these include localized help features for those who may not speak English, a country-specific computer wallpaper and screensavers, and other default settings designed for easier use than typical Windows XP installations.
-The Malaysian version, for example, contains a desktop background of the Kuala Lumpur skyline.
+Not found in the Home Edition, these include localized help features for those who may not speak English, a country-specific computer wallpapers and screensavers, and other default settings designed for easier use than typical Windows XP installations.
+One such setting is both the desktop icons and the mouse cursor size are set to large to assist new computer users.

-In addition, the Starter edition also has some unique limitations to prevent it from displacing more expensive versions of Windows XP.
-Only three applications can be run at once on the Starter edition, and each application may open a maximum of three windows.
-The maximum screen resolution is 1024×768, and there is no support for workgroup networking or domains.
-In addition, the Starter edition is licensed only for low-end processors like Intel's Celeron or AMD's Duron and Sempron.
-There is also a 512 MB limit on main memory and a 120 GB disk size limit.
-Microsoft has not made it clear, however, if this is for total disk space, per partition, or per disk.
-There are also fewer options for customizing the themes, desktop, and taskbar.
+In addition, the Starter edition also has some unique limitations to prevent it from displacing more expensive versions of Windows XP: